vanhasseltlab/pmxcopula/README.md

 An overview of the evaluation tools are summarized in our recent [*poster*](https://www.page-meeting.org/?abstract=10989).

 This README introduces the key functions of the package.
-For a step-by-step tutorial on using copulas for virtual population generation in quantitative pharmacology, check it out with `browseVignettes("pmxcopula")`.
+For a step-by-step tutorial on using copulas for virtual population generation in quantitative pharmacology, check out the HTML vignette with `browseVignettes("pmxcopula")` after installing the package.

 ## Installation